The Top 5 Best Options for Skirting for Trailers (Plus the 3 we’d NEVER recommend!)

 To get an idea of what this project entails, check out our tutorial video:

-This will be a DIY project and will make the better part of a weekend to install, so it’s best to plan on completing this project before the end of October when below-freezing temperatures will make it difficult to adhere the tape.
+This will be a DIY project and will take the better part of a weekend to install, so it’s best to plan on completing this project before the end of October when below-freezing temperatures will make it difficult to adhere the tape.

 For a full list of materials needed, costs involved, and how to complete this project on your own, check out our full tutorial on how to create your own foam board skirting (for about $100) here.